Qatar crisis: Philippines stops sending migrant workers

 In a statement, the Philippine government said it was concerned about the fate of 140,000 Filipinos workers already in Qatar, particularly given suggestions that the blockade could lead to food shortages.

-"We know for a fact Qatar does not produce it own food.
+"We know for a fact Qatar does not produce its own food.
 If anything happens and they ran out of food and food riots take place definitely our [foreign workers] will be the first victims," said Silvestre Bello, head of the Philippine Department of Labor and Employment, in a statement.

 Related: Arab blockade is nightmare for Qatar Airways